 Breeds of Dogs That Can Be Service Dogs

 Generally speaking, any type of dog can become a service dog.
-Whether you have a working dog or a toy breed, the dog’s temperament plays a much bigger role in how he or she will perform than the breed.
+Whether you have a working dog breed or a toy breed, the dog’s temperament plays a much bigger role in how he or she will perform than the breed.
 There are, however, some dog breeds that have an easier time with the training than others.

 As you might imagine, many of the dogs who do well as service dogs are also dogs that tend to be good workers.
 Boxers, for example, tend to be great support animals, as do the always-popular German Shepherds.
 Golden Retrievers are popular as both emotional support and service pets, while Huskies and Labs both have a similar reputation.
 Even Poodles tend to be very good at getting through training classes, so there’s really a type of service dog out there for virtually anyone who needs the help.